traefik/traefik-helm-chart/README.md

 #### With Additional CRDs Chart (⚠️  deprecated)

 > [!Caution]
-> The CRD chart is deprecated.
+> The `traefik-crds` chart is deprecated.
 It will be removed soon

 To manage CRDs separately, use the optional CRDs chart.
 When using it, the CRDs from the regular Traefik chart are not required.
 For more details, see [here](./CONTRIBUTING.md#about-crds).